 Besides brewing, Orth was also involved in politics.
 He was elected to the St. Anthony city council in 1855.
 His election caused concern with local temperance activists.
-The Minnesota Republican feared that Orth and other councilmen would not be supportive of temperance in St. Anthony and urged them to make "the sale of posionous beverages a crime," and to condemn the "vile saloons and drunken street displays which disgrace the town."
-Orth later served on the Minneapolis city council after it merged with St. Anthony from 1872 to 1875.
+Orth later served on the Minneapolis city council from 1872 to 1875.
 Although a committed abolitionist and early member of the Republican party, Orth later became a Democrat as the Minnesota Republicans became increasingly prohibitionist in their outlook.

 John and Mary Orth had six children: John W., Charles, Sophia, Edward, Virginia, and Alfred.
 All of the children except Charles lived to adulthood.
 All of the sons worked at the brewery in some capacity for some duration.
 The 1884-1885 census reflected the family run business: John Orth--President, J.W.
 Orth--Vice President, E.F.
 Orth--Secretary and Alfred Orth--Treasurer.

-In the last years of John's life his sons got more involved in the business as he stepped away, traveling with Mary to Europe and Africa.
-While in Africa in 1887, John became ill and died en route to Minneapolis in Chicago.
+In the last years of John's life, his sons got more involved in the business as he stepped away, traveling with Mary to Europe and Africa.
+While in Africa in 1887, John became ill.
+He died en route to Minneapolis.

-The John Orth Brewery continued as an independent brewer for three more years after the patriarch's death, run by John W. and his two brothers.
-In the late 1880s British syndicates were taking over U.S. breweries for their investment value.
-To combat foreign takeover and to reduce comepetion and to inscrease profits, breweries consolidated.
-In 1890 the Orths, Germania, F.D.
+The John Orth Brewery continued as an independent brewer for three years after its founder’s death.
+In 1890, the Orths, Germania, F.D.
 Noerenberg and Heinreich brewing merged to become Minneapolis Brewing and Malting.
-Gluek Brewing Company, founded in 1857, remained independent.
 The Orth brothers left the business in 1893 to focus on real estate.
 The Orth Brothers were a well known name in real estate for many years and later ran the City Ice Company.
-The last family connection to Minneapolis Brewing was Mathias J. Bofferding, the husband of Virginia Ann Orth.

 0.21 Linear Feet (1 box)